mlgranger540/milestone-3/README.md

     - View posted concert reviews to read about others' experiences at live music shows and get opinions on which artists are good to see live

-    - Search/filter posted reviews by a variety of categories such as date posted, artist, tour and venue to find what they are looking for
+    - Search/filter posted reviews by a variety of categories such as date posted, artist, tour and venue to easily find what they are looking for

-    - Post a new review to the website
+    - Post their own new reviews to the website

     - Visit their profile to see their posted reviews